 Since mosquitoes rely on CO2 as the principle means of zeroing in on potential targets, they also may be drawn to individuals with higher metabolic rates who produce higher levels of carbon dioxide.
 Pregnant woman and overweight individuals may be especially susceptible to bites because of their high metabolic rates and warmer body temperatures.

 While certain humans are preternaturally tastier to mosquitoes than others, there are certain things that everyone can do to minimize the appeal factor.
 Try to avoid scented soaps and shampoos – there is evidence that this contributes to a higher rate of attraction.
-Children may also be more attractive to mosquitoes, so make sure they apply some sort of repellant.
+Children may also be more attractive to mosquitoes, so make sure they apply some sort of repellent.

 If you are one of the unlucky mosquito magnets, here are some additional tips for prevention: